wp-plugins/events-manager-extended/readme.txt

 * Feature: #_LOCATION now also possible in the calendar title formatting
 * Change: map only shown if location name/address/town all have a value
 * Improvement: if any of event_single_event_format,event_page_title_format,event_contactperson_email_body,event_respondent_email_body is empty: display default value on focus, and if the value hasn't changed from the default: empty it on blur
+* Improvement: make it more clear that a page needs to be choosen to show the events on
+* Advertise that showing the event page itself is going to be deprecated